 Improve departmental efficiency, growth and profitability.
 Leaders will also learn how to work more effectively with their aftermarket partner; where together, they will develop a plan to maximize overall aftermarket production essential for success in today’s business environment.
 The course is a curriculum-based learning path delivered through three, 2-day modules, led by industry aftermarket experts.
-Our next course will be offered in Calgary, Alberta starting in March 2018.
+Our next course will be offered in Calgary, Alberta, dates to be determined.
 The investment is $3,200 CAD ($2,600 USD).

 What is the Aftermarket Management course?